cssr4africa/cssr4africa/cssr_system/person_detection/README.md

   ```

 #  🖥️ Output
 The node publishes the detected persons and their corresponding centroid, the width and height of the bounding box, and the depth information in meters.
-When running in verbose mode, it displays the OpenCV annotated color image and depth image that helps visualize the results obtained.
+When running in verbose mode, it displays the OpenCV annotated color image and depth image, which helps visualize the results obtained.

 Subscription to the topic **personDetection/data** allows verification of its publication status using the following command: